Contractible 3-manifold and Positive scalar curvature (II): Background

 \begin{definition} A topological space $M$ is \emph{simply connected at infinity} if for any compact set $K\subset M$, there exists a compact set $K'$ containing $K$ so that the induced map $\pi_{1}(M\setminus K')\rightarrow \pi_{1}(M\setminus K)$ is trivial. \end{definition}

-The Poincar\'e Conjecture \cite{P1, P2, P3} shows that any contractible $3$-manifold is irreducible (i.e. any embedded $2$-sphere in the $3$-manifold bounds a closed $3$-ball).
-A result of Stallings \cite{S} tells us that the only contractible and simple-connected at infinity $3$-manifold is $\mathbb{R}^{3}$.
+The Poincar\'e conjecture (see \cite{BBBMP}, \cite{MT} and \cite{cao-zhu}) shows that any contractible $3$-manifold is irreducible (i.e. any embedded $2$-sphere in the $3$-manifold bounds a closed $3$-ball).
+A result of Stallings \cite{S} tells us that the only contractible and simply-connected at infinity $3$-manifold is $\mathbb{R}^{3}$.

 \begin{remark} If a contractible $3$-manifold $M$ is not homeomorphic to $\mathbb{R}^{3}$, it is not simply-connected at infinity.
 That is to say, there is a compact set $K\subset M$ so that for any compact set $K'\subset M$ containing $K$, the induced map $\pi_{1}(M\setminus K')\rightarrow \pi_{1}(M\setminus K)$ is not trivial.
 We also know that the set $K$ is not contained in a $3$-ball in $M$.
 The reason is described below: